coraliz/url-shortener/README.md

 In this repository you can see [example_project](example_project) as a demonstration of how to include this application inside your project.

 Url shortener application includes [unit tests](url_shortener/tests.py).
 For example, tests for creating and redirecting a short URL and a test for non-existing short URL.
-You can run them by this command `python manage.py test url-shortener.tests`.
+You can run them by this command `python manage.py test url_shortener.tests`.

 ### Implementation References
 - The program is implemented with: